NIST Cyber Security Framework SP 800-53

 Today, any organization, private or public, in need of managing cybersecurity and privacy risks can highly benefit by adopting this standard.

-At its core, the framework has been designed in a way to:
+What NIST SP 900-53 Aims to Do — At its core, the framework has been designed in a way to:

 The NIST SP 800-53 framework has evolved into a more flexible, inclusive, and comprehensive standard for managing security and privacy across today’s complex digital environments.